opentable/grunt-ot-webpagetest/README.md

 # grunt-ot-webpagetest

-> Grunt task for running against the WebPageTest API and firing the results into Hipchat
+> Grunt task for running against the WebPageTest API and firing the results into Hipchat and Logstash

 ## Getting Started
 This plugin requires Grunt `~0.4.1`